The Place: Plains, GA

 As anticipated, the rehearsal was a disaster.
 In addition to the usual problems, this particular play had three huge set pieces that were moved by the actors into different positions on stage.
 Thus, for a large part of the rehearsal, we were treated to a theatrical form of bumper-cars, which almost destroyed the set, the stage, and even an actor or two.

 I believe this was an ideal that remained fundamental to his political activities and was given form through his experience in South Georgia.
 On some level, a perspective was created which came to believe that if everyone is against me, therefore I must be right.
-From this unique set of circumstances in this remote place, the stuff of a presidency was made.
+From this unique set of circumstances in this somewhat remote and certainly removed place, the stuff of a presidency was made.